RyanSquared/gigaspoon/README.md

 # Spud Bucket - A library for handling Flask forms.

-This is a super simple library I wrote to help handle Flask forms.
+This is a super simple library I wrote to help handle validating Flask forms.
 It's currently very unstable so I wouldn't recommend using it as things can and probably will change over time.

+This framework is designed to assist with **validating** input, while also offering options to help with creating forms.
+Unlike other frameworks, the priority is towards validation, leaving the creation and design of forms to the developer.

 ## Why?